openshift/ansible-service-broker/docs/troubleshooting.md

 ### Metrics

-The broker will expose [Prometheus](https://prometheus.io/) style metrics that you can use to troubleshoot the broker if none of the steps above work.
-You can access the published metrics by calling:
+The broker exposes [Prometheus](https://prometheus.io/) style metrics for monitoring and troubleshooting purposes.
+You can access these metrics via the `/metrics` endpoint by calling:

 ```
 curl -H "Authorization: `oc whoami -t`" <broker_url>/metrics